jordimintknight/mintknight-docs/Intro/walktrough.md

 ---
 description:
 ---
-In this page we will start introducing you to the resources of our API provides.
+In this page we will start introducing you to the resources our API provides.
 This brief description will help conceptualize what is each resource, and what role plays in the mintknight platform.

 ## Users and Companies
-These are the users in your company, responsible to create Projects, collections and NFTs drops.
+These are the users in your company, responsible for creating Projects, collections and NFTs drops.
 A user must have an associated company.
 Projects belong to the user and the company.

 Roles for users in companies: